Buck Shaw: Early life

-Shaw was born in Mitchellville, Iowa, 10 mi east of Des Moines, to cattle ranchers Tim and Margaret Shaw.
+Lawrence "Buck" Shaw was born in Mitchellville, Iowa, 10 mi east of Des Moines, to cattle ranchers Tim and Margaret Shaw.
 One of five children (brothers Bill, Jim, and John, and sister Mary), the family moved to Stuart when Shaw was ten, where high school football had been abolished because of a fatality.
 He played only four games as a prep after the sport was brought back in 1917, his senior year.

 College

 Shaw enrolled at Creighton University in Omaha in the fall of 1918 and went out for football; he played one game before the rest of the schedule wiped out by the flu epidemic.
 He transferred to the University of Notre Dame in 1919.
 Shaw apparently loved track and field competition.
 In fact it was track, not football that attracted him to Notre Dame.
 He enrolled at South Bend and went out for the track team.
-However, Shaw fell into the hands of Knute Rockne and became one of the greatest tackles and placekickers in Notre Dame history.
+However, Shaw fell into the hands of coach Knute Rockne and became one of the greatest tackles and placekickers in Notre Dame history.

+At the 1921 NCAA Track and Field Championships, Shaw was 5th in the shot put, earning All-American honors representing the Notre Dame Fighting Irish track and field team.

 Shaw was a starter for Rockne from 1919 to 1921, first at left tackle and then in 1920 and 1921 as right tackle opening holes for George Gipp.
 He finished his playing career being selected an All-American by Football World Magazine.
 Shaw also set a record by converting 38 of 39 extra points during his varsity career, a mark that stood until 1976, more than 50 years after he graduated.
 Shaw is a member of the all-time "Fighting Irish" football team.